Master Program

 Languages

-Due to its international orientation, the modules of the master program are offered in English.
+Due to its international orientation, the modules of the Master’s program are offered in English.
 If students prefer they can take modules in German.
 Examinations can be taken either in English or German, and the masterʼs thesis can be written in English or in German.

 Technical Application Field (TAF)

-The master program requires students to choose their Technical Application Field.
+The Master’s program requires students to choose their Technical Application Field.
 Students are encouraged to consult the study advisor or to contact the persons in charge of the TAFs (TAF- Vertreter) to obtain further information related to the application area.
-A list of addresses is provided in section Contact Persons and Addresses.
+A list of addresses is provided in the section Contact Persons and Addresses.
 You find a description of the TAFs offered in this academic year under Technical Application Fields.

 In addition to the information about the Technical Application Fields, we have summarized the most important information about the program structure and a possible standard study plan for you here.